nickeisenberg/SQL_min_working_ex/db_generator/parents_and_children/README.md

 9. List the names of the family who have the highest combined income, again assuming that if the child works, then he or she earns %30 of the average of their parent's salary.
 10. How many parents have children with different partners?
+There may be a case where a parent has a None type parter.
+If this is the case, cosider "None" as a partner.